About the Shenandoah Valley Small Business Development Center’s Mission.

 History

-The SV SBDC has served the Valley for nearly 33 years.
+The SV SBDC has served the Valley for more than three decades.
 It was established in 1989 at James Madison University.
 We offer no-fee, confidential consulting services, assist with feasibility studies and business planning, sponsor seminars and training events, and provide information and other services to new and established small and medium-sized businesses.

 Service Area/Offices

 Our service area includes the counties of Augusta, Bath, Highland, Page, Rockbridge, and Rockingham, and the cities therein.
-We maintain offices in Harrisonburg and Verona, but also meet with our clients in Monterey, Lexington, and Luray.
+We maintain an office in Harrisonburg, but also meet with our clients in Verona, Monterey, Lexington, and Luray.

 Funding